 Let’s start with Alex Nelson?

 Uh… (Pause)… (Chuckles) That’s a tough one.
-I mean… (pause)…it’s a tough one because he was such a major part of what we did and, you know, and….people don’t know that we stayed on tour.
+I mean… (pause)…it’s a tough one because he was such a major part of what we did and, you know, and people don’t know that we stayed on tour.
 We toured, we toured, we toured.
 We tried to come to Europe a couple of times.
-We did some things but it never really was promoted or anything like but he was such a big part of that travelling, you know?
+We did some things, but it never really was promoted or anything like that, but he was such a big part of that traveling, you know?
 And we couldn’t do it without him.
-But then again he had problems too you know.
-At the start of every tour we’d usually have to collect him.
+But then again, he had problems too, you know.
+At the start of every tour, we’d usually have to collect him.
 Someone would actually have to carry him out of the apartment and pour him into the tour bus.
-So you know it was just one of those… but he had a great creative style and weak in other areas and that was his problem.
+So you know it was just one of those things.
+But he had a great creative style and weak in other areas, and that was his problem.
 But yeah, it’s tragic to go on without him because he would be so good with Ira.
 But we probably would have never looked for Ira if it wasn’t for Alex not being here.

 Joe Holmes… We were in a band with him before.
-Our band was called Excalibur and it was a way before Lizzy Borden.
+Our band was called Excalibur, and it was way before Lizzy Borden.
 He’s the nicest guy you’ll ever meet.
-Even goes to church every Sunday, but he’s a freak.
-I mean he’s just one of those weird guys that anytime success comes, you know, they want to ruin it you know?
-So…right out of our band he travelled with David Lee Roth, did a full on tour but he had to quit because David Lee Roth had devils on stage.
+He even goes to church every Sunday, but he’s a freak.
+I mean, he’s just one of those weird guys that anytime success comes, you know, they want to ruin it.
+So, he traveled with David Lee Roth, did a full-on tour right out of our band, but he had to quit because David Lee Roth had devils on stage.

 That’s true.
 He didn’t want to play next to the devil.

 He came in on the TERROR RISING EP.
-We were really good friends with Armored Saint back in the days.
-We played a couple times together in L.A.
+We were really good friends with Armored Saint back in the day.
+We played a couple of times together in L.A.

-How is your another band STARWOOD doing at the moment?
+How is your other band, STARWOOD doing at the moment?

 Starwood.
-We already recorded the next record.
+We have already recorded the next record.
 It’s done.
-It’s been sitting there, it was done before we even began APPOINTMENT WITH DEATH.
+It’s been sitting there, and it was done before we even began APPOINTMENT WITH DEATH.

 What is the real deal with Starwood?
 Why did you want two separate bands because you are the main guy for both bands?

-You know, I think it’s because when I was a kid I saw Alice Cooper, and I wanted to be Alice, and then he went into new wave and all that stuff and I was like “What is this?
+You know, I think it’s because when I was a kid, I saw Alice Cooper, and I wanted to be Alice, and then he went into a new wave and all that stuff, and I was like, “What is this?
 I want the other stuff”.
 I was confused by it.
-Now I appreciate it and I like the fact he has done so many different types of things.
+Now I appreciate it, and I like the fact that he has done so many different types of things.

 You don’t like “new wave” Alice as much as 70’s Alice?

-I like parts of it, but I think part of everything is brilliant but some other parts are not my thing.
-But I didn’t want to push that on a 15 year old kid who loves what I am doing and all of a sudden they hear that and go “What the hell is this?”
-It is just something I wanted to do for fun because I grew up on 70’s rock, early KISS, early Aerosmith, Cheap Trick and all those bands.
-I wanted to kind of…I can write that style but it just never fit in the Lizzy Borden mould.
+I like parts of it, but I think part of everything is brilliant, but some other parts are not my thing.
+But I didn’t want to push that on a 15-year-old kid who loves what I am doing, and all of a sudden, they hear that and go, “What the hell is this?”
+It is just something I wanted to do for fun because I grew up on 70’s rock, early KISS, early Aerosmith, Cheap Trick, and all those bands.
+I wanted to kind of…I can write that style, but it never fits in the Lizzy Borden mold.
 So I wanted to do that just for fun.
-We did the first Starwood record so rough, we kind of just did it.
+We did the first Starwood record so rough.
+We kind of just did it.
 The next one is so much better.
 I could listen to this album for the rest of my life.

 What are the future plans of Lizzy Borden from now on?
 What’s going to happen after the Bang Your Head -festival?

 Touring, touring, touring.
 Yeah, October, November.
-We’re working with someone right now who’s putting together…I saw the routings so far and it’s like, you know, two shows in each country.
-I think there are three shows in the UK but, you know I…basically what he’s got so far us just like two shows in every country.
+We’re working with someone right now who’s putting it together…I saw the routings so far, and it’s like, you know, two shows in each country.
+There are three shows in the UK, but you know I basically what he’s got so far us just like two shows in every country.
 It’s supposed to start on Halloween…

 Is it going to be you headlining or with somebody else?